Back to PCN Hub

 Training Loss Comparison: Standard MLP vs PCN on nonlinear sine wave regression.

-Training Loss Comparison: Standard MLP vs PCN on nonlinear sine wave regression.
-Both networks learn the underlying function, but the MLP converges faster with less noise.
+MLP vs PCN training loss on sine wave regression.
+The MLP converges faster with less noise.

-Both networks successfully learned the underlying non-linear sine function, but their learning dynamics were radically different:
+Both networks learned the sine function, but the dynamics differed:

 Experiment 2: Image Classification (MNIST)